-- Using a baking pan, or any deep oven pan put a wire mesh rack on top of it and arrange the meatballs on top.
+- Bake: Using a baking pan, or any deep oven pan put a wire mesh rack on top of it and arrange the meatballs on top.
 This will give the meatballs room for the oil to drip out and to give an extra crunchy exterior.
-Bake for 15 minutes and serve while hot.
+Bake for 15 minutes.

 - Serve with Tzatziki Dressing on the side